Active Particles Destabilize Passive Membranes

 where $\mathbf{J}_{\rho}$ is the number density current.
 The non-conservative active and drag force densities appear as the body forces, ${\mathbf{F} = \zeta v_0 \mathbf{m}}$ and $\zeta \mathbf{J}_{\rho}$ respectively, where $\mathbf{m}$ is the polarization (the local average of $\hat{\mathbf{u}}$).
 The Brownian (ideal-gas) and conservative inter-particle forces contribute to $\bm{\sigma}$~\cite{Yan2015Swim,Epstein2019,Omar2020}.
 The force exerted by the membrane enforces no-flux at its surface.

 Generally, $\bm{\sigma}$ includes contributions from density gradients.
-However, when $\ell_0/b \gtrsim 1$ where ${\ell_0 = v_0 \tau_r}$ is the ABP ``run length'', these are negligible in comparison to similar terms appearing in $\textbf{F}$~\cite{Omar2023}, allowing $\bm{\sigma}$ to be approximated by the ``conservative pressure'': ${\bm{\sigma} \approx - P_{\rm c}(\rho) \mathbf{I}}$, where $\mathbf{I}$ is the identity.
+However, when $\ell_0/b \gtrsim 1$ where ${\ell_0 = v_0 \tau_r}$ is the ABP ``run length'', these are negligible in comparison to similar terms appearing in $\textbf{F}$~\cite{Omar2023}, allowing $\bm{\sigma}$ to be approximated by the ``conservative pressure''~\cite{Note3} : ${\bm{\sigma} \approx - P_{\rm c}(\rho) \mathbf{I}}$, where $\mathbf{I}$ is the identity.
 Here, $P_{\rm c}$ is specified by an ``equation of state'' that depends only on $\rho$, and may be obtained from simulations in the absence of a microscopic theory~\cite{Mallory2021}.
-In the non-interacting limit, ${P_{\rm c} \to k_B T \rho}$, while at the maximum packing density, $\rho_{\rm max}$, it diverges.
+In the non-interacting limit, ${P_{\rm c} \to k_B T \rho}$, while at the maximum packing density for hard spheres, $\rho_{\rm max}$, it diverges.
 The pressure exerted by the ABPs on the membrane is ${P(\mathbf{x},t)= P_{\rm c}(\mathbf{x},z=h(\mathbf{x},t),t)}$, and is solely determined by the local density of active particles in contact with membrane.
-On small length scales, this should be treated as a stochastic variable, as suggested in Ref.~\cite{Takatori2020}.
+While the active body force, $\mathbf{F}$, does not directly contribute to this pressure, it impacts it through its influence on $\rho$, as we shall see.
+On small length scales, $P$ should be treated as a stochastic variable, as suggested in Ref.~\cite{Takatori2020}.
 However, we focus on large-scale deformations driven by \textit{many} ABPs that are better handled using a coarse-grained, deterministic description.
 While this prevents us from accurately describing the membrane's fluctuation spectrum, we can determine its stability, which is controlled by the deterministic terms in Eq.~\eqref{eq:EqnMot}.

 The mechanical balance Eq.~\eqref{eq:Jrho} makes it clear that to determine the surface density we must understand \textit{both} the complete density field, $\rho$, \textit{and} the polarization $\mathbf{m}$.
-Each are governed by a continuity equation:
+Each is governed by a continuity equation:

 The sink $\propto \mathbf{m}$ in the second represents relaxation due to rotational diffusion, the constitutive equation for $\mathbf{J}_{\rho}$ is given by Eq.~\eqref{eq:Jrho} and $\mathbf{J}_{m}$ is the polarization current, for which we use the following phenomenological equation that may be motivated from microscopic principles~\cite{Omar2023}: